RobertLD/rest-cpp/README.md

 ### Using CMake & vcpkg (Recommended)

 This project uses `CMakePresets.json` for easy configuration.
-We recommend using `vcpkg` to manage dependencies.

 1. **Clone the repository**:
    ```bash